sergiodxa/remix-utils/README.md

 ### useHydrated

-This lets you detect if your component is already hydrated.
+This hook lets you detect if your component is already hydrated.
 This means the JS for the element loaded client-side and React is running.

 With useHydrated, you can render different things on the server and client while ensuring the hydration will not have a mismatched HTML.